saitaiky/notebook/docs/docs/cloud-computing/aws/storage/ebs.md

 With Amazon EBS, you can use any of the standard RAID configurations that you can use with a traditional bare metal server, as long as that particular RAID configuration is supported by the operating system for your instance.
 This is because all RAID is accomplished at the software level.

-For greater I/O performance than you can achieve with a single volume, RAID 0 can stripe multiple volumes together; for on-instance redundancy, RAID 1 can mirror two volumes together.
+- For greater I/O performance than you can achieve with a single volume, RAID 0 can stripe multiple volumes together.
+- For on-instance redundancy, RAID 1 can mirror two volumes together.
 So for the given use-case, to increase the performance, you should use RAID 0.

+### Decrease latency for newly created EBS from a snapshot

+There is a significant increase in latency when you first access each block of data on a new EBS volume that was created from a snapshot.
+You can avoid this performance lag by using one of the following options:

+- Access each block before putting the volume into production.
+This process is called initialization (formerly known as pre-warming).
+- Enable fast snapshot to restore on a snapshot to ensure that the EBS volumes created from it are fully-initialized at creation and instantly deliver all of their provisioned performance.